 first treatment after school should be able to return to the classroom the next morning.

-go to school if they feel well enough, don't have a fever, and don't need so much
+to school if they feel well enough, don't have a fever, and don't need so much care

-care that they will burden the teachers.
-Some schools or childcare centers require
+that they will burden the teachers.
+Some schools or childcare centers require time

 Of course, never send a child to school who has a fever, is nauseated or vomiting,

-who lose their appetite, are clingy or lethargic, complain of pain, are drooling with
+Kids who lose their appetite, are clingy or lethargic, complain of pain, are drooling

-mouth sores, or who just don't seem like themselves should also take a sick day.
-If
+with mouth sores, or who just don't seem like themselves should also take a sick day.

-your child will need more care than the teacher can provide, it's only fair to the
+If your child will need more care than the teacher can provide, it's only fair to